 The facilities at Four Seasons Madrid are seriously impressive for a city center hotel or for any hotel for that matter.
 Madrid’s largest urban wellness center spans four floors!
 You enter, and the reception and beauty salon are on one floor, the eight treatment rooms can be found on the next, followed by the fitness center, and last but most definitely not least, the stunning rooftop pool and sundeck.

 The chic heated indoor pool enjoys a vast glass roof, so you are drowned in the sunshine with none of the uncomfortable heat.
 The space is somehow the perfect temperature, both in and out of the water.
 There’s a large hot tub if you insist on warming up too, or head to the sundeck and admire the cityscape views of Madrid as you catch some rays.

-Further relax with a massage, hydrating facial, or if romance is on the cards, why not book a couple’s session and soak a while in the oversized circular tub.
+Further relax with a massage or hydrating facial, or if romance is on the cards, why not book a couple’s session and soak a while in the oversized circular tub?
 When you need to get the heart pumping again at some point, as well as using the excellent facilities at the fitness center itself, you can also reserve a one-hour yoga class or even take a personal training class.

-There’s also private parking, a 24-hour front desk, the 24-hour multilingual concierge team, room service, and complimentary WiFi that I certainly found to be high speed.
+There’s also private parking, a 24-hour front desk, a 24-hour multilingual concierge team, room service, and complimentary WiFi that I certainly found to be high-speed.

 The hotel is connected to the luxury shops of Galería Canalejas, where Loewe, Fendi, and Louis Vuitton, among many others, have flagship stores.
 It also includes a luxury food hall where gastronomy lovers will be in total heaven.
 Surely sampling something from each outlet is a must, though it may take a little while!
 The venue was just opening when we visited but is already making waves as a must-visit culinary and shopping experience.
 Its direct access to the Four Seasons further elevates this hotel as the best place to stay in Madrid.